MrBlackest17341/Prygodi_Babla/README.md

-# Пригоди Бабла

-Захоплююча освітня гра, де ви керуєте персонажем на ім'я Бабл, який шукає скарби у лабіринті, відповідаючи на питання з програмування.

-## Про гру

-У цій грі ви допомагаєте Баблу знайти скарб у загадковому лабіринті. Щоб рухатися лабіринтом, гравцю потрібно правильно відповідати на питання, пов'язані з програмуванням. Кожна правильна відповідь наближає Бабла до омріяного скарбу, а неправильна - ускладнює шлях.
+# Adventures of Babl

+An exciting educational game where you control a character named Babl, who searches for treasures in a labyrinth by answering programming questions.

+## About the Game

+In this game, you help Babl find the treasure hidden in a mysterious labyrinth.
+To move forward, the player must correctly answer programming-related questions.
+Each correct answer brings Babl closer to the desired treasure, while a wrong one makes the path more difficult.

-## Користь
+## Benefits

-- 💻 Вивчення основ програмування в ігровій формі
+- 💻 Learn the basics of programming in a playful way
-- 🧩 Розвиток логічного мислення
+- 🧩 Develop logical thinking
-- 🎮 Поєднання навчання та розваги
+- 🎮 Combine learning and fun

-## Для кого підходить

-- Початківці у програмуванні
+## Target Audience

+- Beginner programmers
-- Студенти IT-спеціальностей
+- IT students
-- Школярі, які цікавляться програмуванням
-- Усі, хто хоче перевірити свої знання з програмування
+- School pupils interested in programming
+- Anyone who wants to test their programming knowledge

-## Особливості
+## Features

-- Унікальний персонаж Бабл
-- Захоплюючий лабіринт зі скарбом
-- Різноманітні питання з програмування
+- Unique character Babl
+- Exciting labyrinth with a treasure
+- Variety of programming questions

-## Керування
+## Controls

-- **Клік мишею** - вибір відповіді
+- **Mouse click** - choose an answer
-- **R** - рестарт гри
+- **R** - restart the game
-- **ESC** - вихід з гри
+- **ESC** - exit the game

-## Системні вимоги
+## System Requirements

 - Windows 7/8/10/11
 - 2 GB RAM
-- 500 MB вільного місця на диску
+- 500 MB of free disk space
-- Підключення до інтернету (для генерації питань)
+- Internet connection (for question generation)

-## Файли гри
+## Game Files

-- `main.py` - основний файл гри
+- `main.py` - main game file
-- `setup.py` - файл для створення виконуваного файлу
+- `setup.py` - file for building the executable
-- `requirements.txt` - список залежностей
+- `requirements.txt` - list of dependencies
-- Зображення:
+- Images:
-  - `block.png` - текстура стін
+  - `block.png` - wall texture
-  - `floor.png` - текстура підлоги
+  - `floor.png` - floor texture
-  - `player.png` - спрайт гравця
+  - `player.png` - player sprite
-  - `treasure.png` - спрайт скарбу
+  - `treasure.png` - treasure sprite
-  - `heart.png` - спрайт життя
+  - `heart.png` - life sprite

-## Вирішення проблем
+## Troubleshooting

-1. Якщо гра не запускається:
-   - Переконайтеся, що всі файли знаходяться в одній папці
-   - Перевірте наявність підключення до інтернету
-   - Спробуйте запустити від імені адміністратора

-2. Якщо питання не генеруються:
-   - Перевірте підключення до інтернету
-   - Перезапустіть гру
+1. If the game does not start:
+   - Make sure all files are in the same folder
+   - Check your internet connection
+   - Try running the game as administrator

+2. If questions do not generate:
+   - Check your internet connection
+   - Restart the game

-## Команда
+## Team

-#3 «Circle_MECHATRONICS_DFKR#3»
+**#3 “Circle_MECHATRONICS_DFKR#3”**
-Dnipro professional college of radio electronics
+Dnipro Professional College of Radio Electronics

+Participation: **Global Game Jam**